dblock/kahneraja.github.io/_posts/2015-12-13-at-times-i-can-be-a-dickhead-and-that-makes-building-awesome-technology-really-hard.md

 I now understanding that if I want to be a more influential leader, when faced with dispute and chaos, I need to find a way to present stability, reliability and safety, and to be less of a dickhead.

 Thank you for the feedback and for being so patient with me.
-To be continued...

  [1]: https://www.youtube.com/watch?v=3aDXM5H-Fuw
  [2]: https://books.google.com/ngrams/graph?year_start=1800&year_end=2008&corpus=15&smoothing=7&case_insensitive=on&content=dickhead&direct_url=t4%3B%2Cdickhead%3B%2Cc0%3B%2Cs0%3B%3Bdickhead%3B%2Cc0%3B%3BDickhead%3B%2Cc0